 Drivers share the streets with pedestrians throughout Columbia, especially in areas such as the Main Street District and around the University of South Carolina campus.
 Sadly, not all of those drivers share the streets safely.
 All too often, they fail to pay proper attention to pedestrians or respect when pedestrians have the right of way.

-If you recently were hit by a careless or reckless driver in Columbia while you were walking, or if you lost a loved one in a pedestrian accident, The Jeffcoat Firm wants to help you.
+If you recently were hit by a careless or reckless driver in Columbia while you were walking, or if you lost a loved one in a similar accident, our Columbia pedestrian accident lawyers want to help you.
 We are a client-centered, personal injury law firm that will work together with you to pursue the compensation that you deserve.
 To learn more, call or reach us online today and schedule a free consultation.

 When negligent motor vehicle drivers collide with pedestrians, the results can be devastating.
-The South Carolina Department of Public Safety reports that, between 2012 and 2016, traffic collisions involving a pedestrian killed 616 people and caused another 4,870 individuals to suffer injuries.
+The South Carolina Department of Public Safety reports that, between 2012 and 2016, car and motorcycle accidents involving a pedestrian killed 616 people and caused another 4,870 individuals to suffer injuries.

 As attorney Michael Jeffcoat and our legal team knows, collisions between pedestrians and motor vehicle drivers in Columbia rarely are “accidents.”
 Instead, they are the results of drivers’ careless and reckless decisions and actions.
 Many pedestrian accidents occur due to:

 - Speeding and aggressive driving – Tragic collisions between pedestrians and drivers can happen when drivers race through intersections to “beat a red light” or lose control because they are going too fast for road and weather conditions.

 - Failure to yield – Drivers often do not recognize or respect when pedestrians have the right of way.
 For instance, if a pedestrian is crossing the street within a marked crosswalk and has a green light, a driver making a right turn at that intersection must yield to the pedestrian.